College Factual by our College Data Analytics Team

 $67,497 Median Starting Salary

-Every student who is interested in nursing has to check out Montgomery College.
-Located in the small city of Rockville, Montgomery College is a public college with a large student population.
+Every student pursuing a degree in nursing has to take a look at Montgomery College.
+Located in the city of Rockville, Montgomery College is a public college with a fairly large student population.
 A Best Colleges rank of #214 out of 2,217 schools nationwide means Montgomery College is a great college overall.

-There were about 177 nursing students who graduated with this degree at Montgomery College in the most recent year we have data available.
-Students who receive their degree from the nursing program earn around $67,497 in their early career salary.
+There were approximately 142 nursing students who graduated with this degree at Montgomery College in the most recent data year.
+Graduates who receive their degree from the nursing program make around $67,497 for their early career.

 More information about a degree in nursing from Montgomery College